-We promote healthy communities through strategic community collaborations that aim to bring about local manifestations of ecological civilization.
+We promote healthy communities through strategic collaborations that will locally manifest ecological civilization.
 We work to convene, connect, and catalyze: convening important conversations, connecting synergistic partners, and catalyzing vital initiatives that will achieve the community’s goals in ways that increase its sustainability, resilience, and long-term well-being.

-Promoting healthy communities is part of what it means to put process-relational philosophy into practice.
-Our philosophy of healthy communities includes the following underlying principles:
+Promoting healthy communities puts process-relational philosophy into practice.
+Our view includes the following underlying principles:

 - Reality is relational, that is, all things are interconnected.
 Everything in the world is constituted by its relationships to other things, and nothing exists in complete isolation.

 - Because relationships form the core of reality, we seek to build healthy relationships, relationships that are mutually beneficial, relationships that seek balance, harmony, and synergy.

 - Reality is valuable, that is, all things have intrinsic value.
 Everything possesses value in and for itself, and not just for others.

 - Because all things have value, we affirm the equality of every person, work for just relationships between neighbors, and seek the inclusion and accommodation of all within communities as they grow together.